-Shares of Common Stock Beneficially Owned Prior to the Offering (1)(2) Shares of Common Stock Being Offered Hereby Stock Bend Owned Complet Shares of Common Stock Beneficially Owned After Completion of the Offering (4) Name of Selling Stockholder Number Number Number Percent (3) A. M. Pappas Life Science Ventures V, LP (5) 982,828 982,828 0 0% PV V CEO Fund LP (6) 79,672 79,672 0 0% Slate Path Master Fund LP (7) 6,196,063 5,000,000 1,196,063 3.5%
+Shares of Common Stock Beneficially Owned Prior to the Offering (1)(2) Shares of Common Stock Being Offered Hereby Stock Ben Owned Complet Shares of Common Stock Beneficially Owned After Completion of the Offering (4) Name of Selling Stockholder Number Number Number Percent (3) A. M. Pappas Life Science Ventures V, LP (5) 982,828 982,828 0 0% PV V CEO Fund LP (6) 79,672 79,672 0 0% Slate Path Master Fund LP (7) 6,196,063 5,000,000 1,196,063 3.5%

-(1) Beneficial ownership is determined in accordance with Rule 13d-3 under the Exchange Act.

-- (3) Calculated based on 33,920,210 shares of our common stock outstanding on July 31, 2020. - (4) No selling stockholder is obligated to sell all or any portion of the shares of our common stock shown as offered by it.
+- (1) Beneficial ownership is determined in accordance with Rule 13d-3 under the Exchange Act. - (2) Ownership prior to the offering consists of shares directly owned by the selling stockholder. - (3) Calculated based on 33,920,210 shares of our common stock outstanding on July 31, 2020. - (4) No selling stockholder is obligated to sell all or any portion of the shares of our common stock shown as offered by it.
 Accordingly, we cannot estimate the actual number or percentage of shares of our common stock that will be held by any selling stockholder upon completion of this offering.
 However, for purposes of this table, we have assumed that all shares of common stock being registered under the registration statement of which this prospectus forms a part are sold in this offering, and that no selling stockholder acquires additional shares of our common stock after the date of this prospectus and prior to completion of this offering. - (5) The sole general partner of A.M.
 Pappas Life Science Ventures V, LP ("Pappas Ventures V") is AMP&A Management V, LLC ("Management V"), which has a management services agreement with Pappas Capital, LLC (formerly A.M.
 Pappas & Associates, LLC) ("Pappas Capital") whereby Pappas Capital provides management services for Pappas Ventures V. As a result, Pappas Capital's investment committee exercises sole dispositive and voting power over the securities owned by Pappas Ventures V. Arthur M. Pappas is a manager of Management V and the sole managing member of Pappas Capital.
-By virtue of these relationships, Management V, Pappas Capital and Mr. Pappas may be deemed to beneficially own the securities owned directly by Pappas Ventures V. Each of Management V, Pappas Capital and Mr. Pappas disclaims beneficial ownership of such securities except to the extent of its or his respective pecuniary interest therein. - (6) The sole general partner of PV V CEO Fund LP ("PV V") is Management V, which has a management services agreement with Pappas Capital whereby Pappas Capital provides management services for PV V. As a result, Pappas Capital's investment committee exercises sole dispositive and voting power over the securities owned by PV V. Arthur M. Pappas is a manager of Management V and the sole managing member of Pappas Capital.
-By virtue of these relationships, Management V, Pappas Capital and Mr. Pappas may be deemed to beneficially own the securities owned directly by PV V. Each of Management V, Pappas Capital and Mr. Pappas disclaims beneficial ownership of such securities except to the extent of its or his respective pecuniary interest therein.
+By virtue of these relationships, Management V, Pappas Capital and Mr. Pappas may be deemed to beneficially own the securities owned directly by Pappas Ventures V. Each of Management V, Pappas Capital and Mr. Pappas disclaims beneficial ownership of such securities except to the extent of its or his respective pecuniary interest therein. - (6) The sole general partner of PV V CEO Fund LP ("PV V") is Management V, which has a management services agreement with Pappas Capital whereby Pappas Capital provides management services for PV V. As a result, Pappas Capital's investment committee exercises sole dispositive and voting power over the securities owned by PV V. Arthur M. Pappas is a manager of Management V and the sole